Are Fake Facebook Reviews a Problem for Your Business? Here’s What to Do

 One thing you want to avoid is sounding angry or indignant in your response.
 Instead, take this approach:

 - Emphasize your company’s commitment to customer service.

 - Suggest that there might be a case of mistaken identity since you can find no record of the customer.
 But also invite the customer to contact you directly to speak about the matter.

 - Politely point out any issues with false claims.
 For example, “You stated that David treated you terribly, but we don’t have anyone at our company by that name.
 Perhaps you’re thinking of a different business?”

 Your business’s reputation is everything, and someone targeting you on social media is not only wrong, it’s against the rules.
 If this is happening to you, it’s of vital importance that you are notified immediately and take steps to address the matter quickly.

 An online reputation management (ORM) platform can give you the tools and resources you need to manage your social media accounts, all online review sources and much more.
 You will also be able to attract more reviews so that a few negative or fake ones will begin to appear questionable.
-Download our free guide to Getting Started with Online Reputation Management to learn more.
+To learn more download our free guide to What is Online Reputation Management?